valera86/yuinchien.github.io/src/projects/grid-study.md

 </div>

 <div class="text">
 I developed a series of sketches by playing with colors and the 3x5 grid system.
-Naturally these are perfect for riso, I tried to explore texutres and gradients with these risograph prints in tabloid size.
+Printing them in Risograph seemed like a good idea, I tried to explore riso color, texture and gradient.
 </div>

 <div class="row two">